Updated : 01/02/2012

 For example, if you attempt to buy music or books over the internet from a seller based in the EU but are prevented from doing so, or redirected to your national web-store (which may have different products or prices), simply because you live in a different EU country, then the on-line seller is acting illegally.

-To get help defending your rights in such a situation, contact your country's European consumer centre.Still need help?
+To get help defending your rights in such a situation, contact your country's European consumer centre.Help and advice

 In this case, the 27 EU member states + Iceland, Liechtenstein and Norway